bahmutov/cypress-workshop-basics/05-xhr/PITCHME.md

 ### 📚 You will learn

-- how to spy / stub network calls
+- how to spy on / stub network calls
 - how to wait for the network calls from tests
 - how to use network calls in assertions